 Senior Pet Care Veterinarian near Parker, CO

 Caring for senior pets has many different requirements than those of a younger pet.
 While this is probably not a surprise to anyone, many people do not know when their pets are considered ‘senior’ animals.
 Giant breeds such as Great Danes are considered seniors around 5 years old.
 Moderate and smaller breeds, such as Labs and Jack Russell terriers, become “senior’ when they reach about age 7.
 Generally, cats are considered to be seniors when they reach the age of 8.
 As with humans, aging brings many changes for your pet’s body and needs.
-Older pets are more prone to develop arthritis and other degenerative diseases that slow them down.
+Older pets are more prone to develop arthritis and other degenerative diseases that slow them down necessitating specific elder pet care practices.
 They will begin to tire more easily, have trouble getting up, or struggle to find a comfortable sleeping position.
-It is vital that you monitor your pets for pain and discomfort, and bring them into the vet if you have concerns.
+It is vital that you monitor your pets for pain and discomfort, and bring them into the our veterinarian near Parker, CO if you have concerns.

-Another common issue among older pets is dental disease.
+Another common issue requiring senior pet care is dental disease.
 Veterinarians can find evidence of dental disease in pets as early as two to three years old.
 If this disease is not treated early on, by the time your pets are seniors they may lose teeth to the disease.
 Dental disease can also be painful, causing your pets to avoid eating and leading to weight loss.

 Weight management is another crucial part of keeping your senior pet healthy.
 While some older animals develop diseases of the thyroid, liver, mouth, and heart that can lead to weight loss, other pets experience a steep decline in energy levels that cause them to become couch potatoes and experience weight gain.
 Obesity is a major issue in both senior dogs and senior cats, and can be a major issue for your pets.